 Cornell University - Department of Economics; National Bureau of Economic Research (NBER)

 This paper presents evidence that loss aversion affects taxpayers as they file their annual tax returns.
-I model the decisions of a loss-averse tax filer who may use broadly defined tax shelters to manipulate the "balance due" exchanged with the IRS.
+I model the decisions of a loss-averse tax filer who may use tax shelters to manipulate the "balance due" exchanged with the IRS.
 I use this model to derive distinguishing predictions of loss aversion which facilitate its identification and quantification in the field.
 Under loss framing, the discretely steeper marginal utility of a dollar motivates greater pursuit of shelters.
-These motives imply that the post-sheltering distribution of balance due will exhibit a structural shift in the loss domain, due to discretely higher latent manipulation.
+These motives imply that the post-sheltering distribution of balance due will exhibit a structural shift in the loss domain, due to discretely higher sheltering in this region.
 Furthermore, the discontinuity in marginal incentives generates excess mass, or "bunching," at the gain/loss threshold.
 Using the 1979-1990 IRS Panel of Individual Returns, I document the predicted bunching and shifting in the distribution of balance due, and examine the causes and correlates of these features.
 The observed distribution is consistent with the framing of tax payments as losses and tax refunds as gains, and is difficult to rationalize with plausible alternative theories.
 Using two complementary structural approaches — identified from the bunching and shifting predictions, respectively — I estimate substantial potential policy impact of this psychological bias.
-These results have direct applications to tax policy and public finance.
+These results have direct implications for tax policy and public finance.

 Number of Pages in PDF File: 59

 Keywords: Loss aversion, income taxation, tax sheltering, tax avoidance, tax evasion

 Date posted: September 27, 2013 ; Last revised: January 1, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.375 seconds